NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

      direnv allow

 #.
-You can then run the tests using
+You can then run the tests using the following command:

    .. code-block:: bash